dcarrilloc/Matrix-Multiplication-with-Go/README.md

 # Matrix-Multiplication-with-Go
-Just testing some features of Golang
+Just testing some features of Goland